 - insomnia and poor sleep quality: insomnia WITHOUT getting tired is bad [insomnia so that you get tired is “ok”] – poor sleep can cause health problems like high blood pressure etc.

 - temporal withdrawal psychosis [just wait and maybe it goes away]

 - blood levels of the drug disappear from blood according to the half-life of the drug (rather fast), the drug from brain flush out in something like 4 weeks and the total reset might happen in 2-6 months or something

 - completely avoiding supplements or additional treatments – you just have to suffer from withdrawal

 - money and support for 2-3 months

-The people in developing countries are doing better in 10-year long studies (by WHO).
-Similarly people outside cities where “the drug push” is less developed have less mental health problems.
+The people in developing countries are doing better in 10-year long studies (by WHO) so the mental health system in developed countries does not function very well.